(Full Article in USA Today)

 When it comes to money, even a lot of money.
 Let's say it is $422 billion.
 Would you say it was a lot?
 It is all a matter of perspective.
 If this money is in your bank account, it is such a large amount that you probably could not spend it in your lifetime, even if you tried.
 However, when compared to the U.S. economy, which currently generates $12 trillion, it isn't much.

 And that is where it all comes down to perspective.

 The $422 billion number is the current deficit the country faces.
-While the number is larger than we have seen in years' past, when you actually look at it from the perspective of percentage of GDP (Gross Domestic Product) it is a much smaller deficit than we experienced as a country in the '80s and '90s.
+While the number is larger than we have seen in years' past when you actually look at it from the perspective of a percentage of GDP (Gross Domestic Product) it is a much smaller deficit than we experienced as a country in the '80s and '90s.